BLOG

 Facebook: Page and Post Reach

-Facebook distinguishes between Page Reach (people who saw any content from your page) and Post Reach (people who saw a specific post).
-Organic reach on Facebook averages 5.2% of followers - dramatically lower than Instagram.
-Understanding this gap prevents unrealistic client expectations.
+Facebook splits Page Reach (people who saw any page content) from Post Reach (people who saw one post).
+Organic reach on Facebook averages 5.2% of followers.
+That is much lower than Instagram.
+Knowing this gap stops unreal client hopes.

 • Page reach vs. post reach